 Approximately a quarter of the U.S. population lives within a 5.5-hour drive of Philadelphia.

 Philadelphia is served by the PA Turnpike (I-276), I-76, I-476, I-95, US-1 and the New Jersey Turnpike.

 Ditch Your Car

 One of the things that makes Philadelphia great is its compact Center City.
 Our downtown neighborhoods are so walkable that you really don’t need your car.
 After arriving, you can get around Center City and most of Philadelphia’s eclectic neighborhoods easily on foot, via taxi or public transportation.

 So if you’re driving in to town, store your car in a garage upon arrival and get out there and experience the city.

 Parking Lots and Garages

-You can find everything you need about parking in Philadelphia at the Philadelphia Parking Authority’s official website., Find a parking lot or garage near your destination (an attraction, hotel or neighborhood.
-You can type in a specific address or choose from a list of popular attractions.
+You can find everything you need to know about parking in Philly from the Philadelphia Parking Authority.
+Find a parking lot or garage near your destination (an attraction, hotel or neighborhood).
+Type in a specific address or choose from a list of popular locations.
 Then you can compare nearby garages by their hours and rates.

 View this post on Instagram A post shared by The PPA (@philaparking) on Feb 7, 2018 at 9:58am PST

 A post shared by The PPA (@philaparking) on Feb 7, 2018 at 9:58am PST